Fuel your body through proven inputs—not motivation, not supplements, not trends. Real routines that compound into steady change over time.

 Here's my take: if you're an athlete, someone who sweats heavily, or you're focused on hydration and electrolyte balance, you might want to explore Celtic sea salt.
 That moisture-retaining quality and mineral profile could be beneficial for hydration.

-If you're looking for broader nutritional support, digestive optimization, and a gentler mineral boost to start your day, Himalayan salt might be worth trying.
+If you're looking for broader nutritional support, digestive support, and a gentler mineral boost to start your day, Himalayan salt might be worth trying.
 It could be particularly interesting if you're dealing with gut issues or want that comprehensive mineral spectrum.

 Here's what some people do: 1/4 teaspoon of your chosen salt in 16-24 ounces of filtered water, first thing in the morning, on an empty stomach.
 Let it dissolve, drink it down, and consider waiting 15-20 minutes before eating.